Grzegorz96/millionaire-app-backend/README.md

 - The function of sending the generated confirmation number to the user's e-mail address.
 - The function of refreshing expired access tokens (15 minutes of validity) using an active refresh token (10 hours of validity).
 - Database CRUD functions.
-- handling various errors and returning the appropriate code status.
+- Handling various errors and returning the appropriate code status.

 ## Technology used

-**Client:**
-- Languages: Python
-- Third Party Libraries: Tkinter, Pygame, requests

 **Server:**
 - Languages: Python, SQL